Competition and Product Development Innovation: The Case of Newly Launched Trademarks

 Date Written: October 3, 2018

 This paper examines the relationship between competition and product development innovation using the U.S. trademark database.
-We find that greater import competition spurs corporate product innovation measured by newly-launched trademarks.
-However, such increase in foreign competition significantly decreases the new product trademarks survival rate.
-Moreover, as reflected by lower trademark diversity and more exploitation trademarks, firms tend to launch new brands in old and familiar areas in response to intensified import competition.
-We find similar results when using common domestic competition measures.
+We find that greater import competition spurs corporate product innovation measured by newly launched trademarks.
+However, such increase in foreign competition is associated with lower survival rate of new product trademarks.
+Moreover, firms tend to launch new trademarks in old and familiar areas in response to intensified import competition.
+We further show that the negative impact of competition on firm’s future performance is mitigated by product innovation.
+Our main results are similar when we use common domestic competition measures.
 Overall, our results suggest that competitive markets can promote product innovation.

 Keywords: trademark; product market competition; import competition; innovation